Dollar pares losses on news of deal to end U.S. government shutdown

 On Monday, Democratic Senate leader Chuck Schumer said the government would reopen in a “few hours.”

-The dollar index, which tracks the greenback against six major currencies, was down 0.04 percent to 90.538, after falling as low as 90.155 earlier in the session.
+The dollar index .DXY, which tracks the greenback against six major currencies, was down 0.04 percent to 90.538, after falling as low as 90.155 earlier in the session.

 The greenback jumped to a four-day high of 111.22 yen against the Japanese currency.